edgio-docs/edgio-docs/guides/next.md

 - `routes.js` - A default routes file that sends all requests to Next.js.
 Update this file to add caching or proxy some URLs to a different origin.
 - `sw/service-worker.js` A service worker implemented using Workbox.

 3. Add the `withXDN` and `withServiceWorker` plugins to `next.config.js`.
-If this file doesn't exist, create it with the following content:
+If this file doesn't exist, create it in the root directory of your project folder, with the following content:

 ```js
 // next.config.js